Gozzo18/FoCG_Final/readme.md

 ![Image](images/n_blending3.jpg)  |  ![Image](images/l_blending3.jpg)
 ![Image](images/n_blending4.jpg)  |  ![Image](images/l_blending4.jpg)

-Texture repetitions are not visible anymore but some very strong ghosting effects are present, in particular for the first and the fourth image, but also heterogeneous contranst.
-To solve both this problems we add to the previous algorithm the following step:
+Texture repetitions are not visible anymore but some very strong ghosting effects are present, in particular for the first and the fourth image, and it is also possible to notice that the contrast is heterogeneous.
+To solve the first problem we add the following step:

 - Before linearly blending the three texture point, exponentiate the barycentric coordinates with a value of **γ**.
 A good value for it proved to be γ=4.
 This is particular useful for textures that present defined pattern, like the first image, which are not completely stochastics.

-As a last step, if we were to follow till the very end the reference paper, the only two operations to implement are contrast and histogram restorations.
+For the contrast problem we will had to implement the operations for contrast and histogram restoration.
 Unfortunately we had some problems that we were not able to fix.
 In particular:

 - When contrast restoration was applied to stochastic textures, the hexagonal pattern produced by the random tiling procedure showed up.

-- Histogram restoration instead completely change the colors of each pixel.
+- Histogram restoration instead completely changed the colors of each pixel producing completely wrong scenes.

-Still, the code for this two operations has been implemented even though is non-functioning.
+Therefore we preferred to avoid the use of these two operations even though they are present in code.
 With this in mind the final results obtained are these:

 Starting Texture                                      |  Final scene :----------------------------------------------------:|:--------------------------------------------: